 - GoPro: You didn’t come all this way to NOT get underwater footage of yourself living your best mermaid life, did you??
 You gotta have a GoPro!
 They’re hands down the best camera for capturing footage underwater.
 Just make sure you also pick up the Standard Housing, the waterproof case that you’ll definitely need before you go underwater!
 For a more budget-friendly option, this waterproof action camera will also do the trick.

 - Travel Friendly Camera: Although our camera of choice is a hefty, professional level Sony A7R II, you don’t need all that to get great photos of your vacation.
-If you want to take things up a notch from your phone (or you’d rather keep your phone tucked safely away)we highly recommend bringing along a travel friendly pocket-sized Canon Powershot, which appears deceptively cheap and old-fashioned to potential thieves but actually takes AMAZING photos.
+If you want to take things up a notch from your phone (or you’d rather keep your phone tucked safely away) we highly recommend bringing along a travel friendly pocket-sized Canon Powershot, which appears deceptively cheap and old-fashioned to potential thieves but actually takes AMAZING photos.
 This is what we used before we eventually upgraded to a pricey DSLR.
-For sweeping landscape shots, a GoPro (or this cheaper equivalant) is a great choice.
+For sweeping landscapes and underwater shots, a GoPro (or this cheaper equivalent) is a great choice.
 Just make sure you bring along a memory card!

 - e-Reader or Kindle: There’s nothing better than spending a whole, luxurious afternoon laying in a hammock reading a really good book.
 But books are heavy and take up a lot of space in your luggage, so we prefer e-readers!
 Our Kindle Fire is our constant travel companion on planes and in hostels.
 (Except we only have one, so we’re constantly fighting over it.)

 Whew, that’s everything!
 Do you have any questions about what to pack for Costa Rica?
-Drop us a comment below!
+Drop us a comment below, and be sure to check out our other Costa Rica travel guides:

 Psst: Looking for more travel tips?
 Check out some of our other helpful posts!